Field Day Operations

 At this event we'll have our annual Field Day picnic.
 Drinks, hamburgers, hot dogs, and hot links will be provided.
 Club members, and others, are asked to bring side dishes and desserts.
 This will happen at about 6:00 pm local time, on Saturday, June 24th.
 If you'd like to get more involved in Amateur Radio, this is a great place to make that happen.
 There will be plenty of operating stations that you can watch, or actually operate.
 No license required.

 This year SCARS will be uploading the current statistics of the main stations to the web, so interested parties can follow along from across the Internet.
-Information from last year, on the Main two transmitters using the W5NOR callsign is available here.
+Information from the phone (SSB) transmitter using the W5NOR SSB callsign is available here.

 This year SCARS will be uploading the current statistics of the main stations to the web, so interested parties can follow along from across the Internet.
-Information from last year, on the Get-On-The-Air transmitter using the WB5ULK callsign is available here.
+Information from the Get-On-The-Air transmitter using the WB5ULK callsign is available here.

 Each year a bar-be-que dinner is served for all of the hams, friends of hams, and wanna-be hams.
 This year the hamburgers, hot dogs and hot links will be ready at 6:00 pm on Saturday, June 24.
 Buns, burgers, hot dogs, hot links, plates, condiments, and drinks will be available.
 Make sure you bring a side dish or salad to fill up the rest of the plate.
 Bring along any special drinks you'd like, and don't forget to bring a lawn chair.